 English as a Second Language

 The purpose of the ESL program (License #395) in the state of Wisconsin is to assist school districts serving students who are English language learners (ELLs) to become proficient in academic English and prepared for their continuing education, and career readiness goals.
-The Praxis Subject Assessment test #5361, English to Speakers of Other Languages, must be passed prior to TCHG 7880 ESL Practicum course.
+The Praxis Subject Assessment test #5362, English to Speakers of Other Languages, must be passed prior to TCHG 7880 ESL Practicum course and a final licensure portfolio is required prior to being recommended for licensure.

 Textbooks and materials